-Compute Point Cloud Convex Hull
+🔷Calculate Point Cloud Convex Hull

 This operator has two versions:

-Both have identical core functionality, only differing in the type of point cloud data they process.
-The output convex point cloud will retain the type of the input point cloud. |
+Both versions have exactly the same core functionality, differing only in the type of point cloud data they process.
+The output convex hull point cloud will retain the type of the input point cloud. |

-Functional Description
+Function Description

 Usage Scenarios